eadsjr/pgdoc/doc/TO_DO_LIST.md

 Use stored procs with EXECUTE...USING to prevent injection.
 SEE: [PostgresQL Docs](https://www.postgresql.org/docs/11/plpgsql-statements.html#PLPGSQL-STATEMENTS-EXECUTING-DYN)
 <pre>

-implement the noClobber option to enhance the store / update function implement the maxMatch option for select/delete print errors to console given the verbose option
+print errors to console given the verbose option

 retrieveField(type, search, field)